Vehmloewff/autobase/readme.md

 autobase compile path/to/server/dir --glue path/to/write/glue/code/to.ts --output out/Server
 ```

-The CLI then generates a server for you and starts it in dev mode - watching for changes and recompiling
+The CLI then generates a server for you and starts it in dev mode - watching for changes and recompiling.
-The CLI also generates client clue code, a file that exports a bunch of functions that you can then import and use right away.~~~~
+The CLI also generates client clue code, a file that exports a bunch of functions that you can then import and use right away.

 # Authentication